exceptionnotfound/BlazorGames/README.md

 This project is used in many blog posts on my site, including:

 * [Minesweeper in Blazor WebAssembly Part 1: C# Implementation](https://exceptionnotfound.net/minesweeper-in-blazor-webassembly-part-1-csharp-implementation/)
-* Minesweeper in Blazor WebAssembly Part 2: The Blazor Component
+* Minesweeper in Blazor WebAssembly Part 2: The Blazor Component (Coming Soon!)
+* Setting the Page Title in a Blazor App (Coming Soon!)

 More to come!